Rookie Evenepoel soars through fog into Vuelta lead

 Pre-race favourite Roglic of Jumbo finished the final 12.6km climb 1min 22sec adrift of the 22-year-old Evenepoel (Quick-Step), who also picked up bonus seconds.

-"There's still a long way but today we lost a bit.
+"There's still a long way to go but today we lost a bit.
 (The others) go strong but I didn't need that proof.
 Quite difficult weather for the Vuelta."

 Three-time defending champion Roglic is fourth at 1min 01sec, while Ineos pair Pavel Sivakov and Tao Geoghegan Hart are at 1min 27sec.